 In 1983, Mr. Grier served as senior vice president of Lincoln First Bank, N. A., a forerunner of Chase Lincoln First Bank, N.A.
 He also served as Global Risk Management executive and treasurer of the bank and its parent company, Lincoln First Banks, Inc. In 1981, Mr. Grier assumed the position of economic and financial policy manager for the bank.
 He continued in these positions after The Chase Manhattan Corporation acquired Lincoln First in July 1984.
 Mr. Grier began his career at Lincoln First in 1978 as an economic analyst.

 Mr. Grier was born in Albuquerque, New Mexico.
 He attended Eastern Illinois University where he received a bachelor's degree and a master's degree in economics.
 Mr. Grier also earned an MBA in finance and corporate accounting from The University of Rochester.

 Executive Vice President, Chief Operating Officer, International

-Prior to assuming his current role in April 2014, Lowrey was executive vice president and chief operating officer of Prudential’s U.S.-based businesses, comprising Prudential Investment Management, Prudential Retirement, Prudential Annuities, Individual Life Insurance and Group Insurance, which together had approximately $1.08 trillion in assets under management as of December 31, 2013.
+Prior to assuming his current role in April 2014, Lowrey was executive vice president and chief operating officer of Prudential’s U.S.-based businesses, comprising Prudential Investment Management, Prudential Retirement, Prudential Annuities, Individual Life Insurance and Group Insurance.

 Previously, Lowrey served as president and CEO of Prudential Investment Management, Prudential Financial’s asset management business, and CEO of Prudential Real Estate Investors.
 He joined Prudential in March 2001.